The Maryland Daily Record has an interesting article today on the Maryland Automobile Insurance Fund (MAIF).

 To me, MAIF is like stare decisis.
-I don’t think we would make the decision all over again to create a state agency.
+I don’t think we would decide all over again to create a state agency.
 One good piece of evidence: no other state has followed suit and created their own version of MAIF.
 But now that we have it, there is no inertia to tear it down.

-The Daily Record article talks about efforts in the Maryland legislature to essentially stop MAIF from acting like an insurance company.
+The Daily Record article talks about efforts in the Maryland legislature to essentially stop MAIF from acting as an insurance company.
 What’s the problem?
 Insurance companies are threatened by MAIF because they are stealing market share.
-One of the lobbyist quoted in the article complaining about MAIF works for Agency Insurance, which also insurers a lot of high risk drivers.
-This isn’t the first time an insurance company that markets to high risk drivers has complained about MAIF.
+One of the lobbyists quoted in the article complaining about MAIF works for Agency Insurance, which also insurers a lot of high-risk drivers.
+This isn’t the first time an insurance company that markets to high-risk drivers has complained about MAIF.
 (See this September 2, 2008 post.)

 These same insurance companies also grab on to the up-with-people populist sentiment against bonuses for anyone connected to public funding, pointing to the $1.2 million in bonuses MAIF paid last year.
 They jump on the fact that MAIF Executive Director M. Kent Krabbe is the one who recommended the bonuses to the board and that Krabbe got $36,000 for himself.

 I’m as big of a MAIF critic as anyone is.
-I think they are just plain obstructionists when it comes to paying valid claims and I think their approach often costs them money.
-They won’t try a high risk case but they also won’t offer their policy limits until after they spend a fortune in legal fees defending the case.
+I think they are just plain obstructionists for paying valid claims and I think their approach often costs them money.
+They won’t try a high-risk case, but they also won’t offer their policy limits until after they spend a fortune in legal fees defending the case.

-I have said in the past I don’t disagree with insurance companies’ tactics of playing hard ball with personal injury lawyers in an effort to maximize their profits.
+I have said in the past I don’t disagree with insurance companies’ tactics of playing hardball with personal injury lawyers to maximize their profits.
 Too many attorneys settle at the first sight of money or a potential trial.
 But hanging around in a wrongful death case – which they have done multiple times with us – when I know they are just going to offer the policy before trial – is just a poor business strategy.
-Good companies have more than one gear.
+Good companies have over one gear.
 MAIF just has the one.
-At some point, turning the boat north and speeding up when there is an iceberg in your path is a bad idea.
+At some point, turning the boat north and speeding up when there is an iceberg in your path is a terrible idea.
 Particularly when your plan is to jump off when the iceberg gets real close.

 But, wait.
 I started out the last paragraph trying to defend MAIF.
-My point is that you cannot expect MAIF to function as an insurance company without letting them act like an insurance company.
+You cannot expect MAIF to function as an insurance company without letting them act like an insurance company.
 No, not just the evil part.
 (I’m kidding here in case that is not obvious.)
 It also includes allowing them to compete for clients and compete for the best people which, yes, means awarding bonuses to MAIF employees even in lean years.